OpenCTI-Platform/docs/docs/usage/ask-ai.md

 An Ask AI button is available in the top search bar, enabling you to switch the search bar in NLQ mode.
 There you can write questions and assertion in natural language.
 ![Ask AI button in the top search bar](assets/nlq-button.png)

 The LLM model will return filters corresponding to your question.
+The model constructs filters in the OpenCTI filters format, with exiting filter keys (attributes, relations input names and some special filter keys), and available operators.
+The model also takes into account the exiting entity and relationship types.

-These filters will be used to display the list of associated entities.
+The NLQ filters will be used to display the list of associated entities.
 ![Example of results with NLQ](assets/nlq-example.png)

 If you provide a name representing an entity in your question, a search will be launched in the platform to look for the entity corresponding the best to it (search in names, values, representatives, aliases...).